sage-code/maj/verbs.md

 * jo  seru'pa una jocu'xa = I was a player
 * noi seru'fu ale jocu'xa = we will be all players

+## Reflexive form

+When you refer to some action performed by somebody on himself.

+kamu  =>  to become calm

+* kamu'se
+*

 ## Top 10 verbs